 Sea Lion Island shelters the only notable breeding colony of southern elephant seals (Mirounga leonina) in the Falkland Islands.
 Every year, during the three months of the breeding season (September-November) about 550 females came to land to give birth to a single pup.
 They spend on land a mean of 27 days.

 After giving birth, each female suckles her pup for about 23 days, she mates, and she comes back to sea.
 The mother and the pup will never meet again.

 Males come to land before the arrival of the first female, and compete for mating.
-Females tend to form large groups, called harems, and the males struggle to get control of one of the them, with visual and acoustic threat displays or actual fights.
+Females tend to form large groups, called harems, and males struggle to get control of one of the them, with visual and acoustic threat displays and actual fights that may last for up to one hour.
 After the breeding season, both males and females came back to sea for feeding.
 They remain at sea for the rest of the year, apart from a threeweeks period in which they come again to land for the molt of the fur.
 When they are on land the completely fast, loosing up to 40% of their weight during the breeding season.